 Child’s Pose (Balasana)

 This gentle, resting pose can be incorporated throughout your flow in order to have a moment of rest while still engaging in some gentle stretching.
-This pose will gently open your hips while stretching your thighs and ankles.
+Child’s pose will gently open your hips while stretching your thighs and ankles.
 Letting your forehead come to the mat will allow you to relax while breathing into your back and torso.

 Engaging in the Cat-Cow sequence gives your body a chance to optimize spine health.
 This gentle movement that beginners can easily practice allows you to bring flexibility and openness to the spine.
 This movement helps with energy flow as well as mobility.